 What year car should I choose?

 The older the car you buy, the increased chances of mechanical and performance issues down the line.
 You’ll pay less for an older car, but you’ll end up spending more for servicing.
-Find out the full details on the false economy of older cars.
+On the other hand, buying a newer car may mean that you can re-sell it for a decent amount and upgrade it a year or two later.

-Buy from a dealer or private seller?
+Should I buy from a dealer or private seller?

 As of June 8th 2020*, most car dealerships in Ireland are re-open for sales, once they can abide by social distancing rules to ensure the safety of staff and customers.